duckdb/duckdb-web/docs/archive/0.7/sql/query_syntax/with.md

 ---
+expanded: SQL
 layout: docu
+railroad: query_syntax/with.js
+redirect_from:
+- docs/archive/0.7.1/sql/query_syntax/with
+selected: Documentation/SQL/Query Syntax/With
 title: WITH Clause
-selected: Documentation/SQL/Query Syntax/With
-expanded: SQL
-railroad: query_syntax/with.js
 ---

 The `WITH` clause allows you to specify common table expressions (CTEs).
 Regular (non-recursive) common-table-expressions are essentially views that are limited in scope to a particular query.
 CTEs can reference each-other and can be nested.

 ### Basic CTE examples